Conceptual Views of Neural Networks: A Framework for Neuro-Symbolic Analysis: Abductive Learning of Neuro-Symbolic Ontologies

 We require $\sim$ to be reflexive and symmetric but not necessarily transitive.
-The task for symbolic interpreting a NN is to deduce or infer $\sim$ using background knowledge, which is done in the next section.
-Given a symbolic interpretation for a NN we are able to express neurons in terms of the human-interpretable features $S_M$ by applying the incidence relation in $\mathbb{S}$, i.e., for all $n\in N$ one can compute $\{n\}^{R}$.
-Furthermore, if $\mathbb{S}$ is additionally equipped with propositional logic $\mathcal{L}(S_M,\{\vee,\wedge,\neg\})$ then FCA~\cite{smeasure} also provides the means for expressing neurons in terms of propositional statements.
+Symbolically interpreting a NN is to deduce $\sim$ using background knowledge.
+Given a symbolic interpretation, we can express neurons in terms of human-interpretable features $S_M$ by applying the incidence relation in $\mathbb{S}$, i.e., for all $n\in N$ one can compute $\{n\}^{R}$.
+Furthermore, if $\mathbb{S}$ is equipped with propositional logic $\mathcal{L}(S_M,\{\vee,\wedge,\neg\})$, then FCA~\cite{smeasure} provides the means for expressing neurons in terms of propositional statements.

-\textbf{Evaluate the Symbolic View Interpretation} We want to motivate how symbolic interpretations can be used to interpret neuron in terms of (human-comprehensible) features $S_{M}$ and vice versa.
-To demonstrate both cases, we analyze the symbolic view of the Fruit-360.
-The attributes $S_{M}$ we use visual features (1), such as shapes or colors, and we used the \emph{Scientific classification} taxonomy (2) published in Wikipedia\footnote{See for example \url{https://en.wikipedia.org/wiki/Apple} in the right box.} for each fruit/vegetable.
-We combined the German and English Wikipedia articles in order to derive a data set as complete as possible.
-We infer the similarity relation in our experiment using \emph{subgroup detection}~\cite{subgroup}, as implemented in \texttt{pysubgroup}.
+\textbf{Evaluating the Symbolic View Interpretation.} We demonstrate how symbolic interpretations can be used to relate neurons to human-comprehensible features $S_{M}$ and vice versa, analyzing the symbolic view of the Fruits-360 data set.
+For attributes $S_{M}$ we use: (1) visual features such as shapes and colors, and (2) the \emph{Scientific classification} taxonomy from Wikipedia\footnote{See e.g.\ \url{https://en.wikipedia.org/wiki/Apple}} for each fruit/vegetable, combining German and English articles.
+We infer the similarity relation using \emph{subgroup discovery}~\cite{subgroup}, as implemented in \texttt{pysubgroup}.

-We depict four example results in~\cref{fig:interpretation-fruit360}, where the taxons are given in the respective diagram titles, e.g., Apple, Orange.
-Diagrams on the left depict subgroups in terms of neurons, and, vice versa, on the right in terms of interpretable features.
-For both sides we find on the abscissa propositional statement combining the respective features.